 Hover your mouse over the ‘Markets’ button at the top of the page and click on ‘Shares’.
 You can now find your chosen market by using the filter button.
 This can be broken down by the location of the market (e.g. UK, US), or the industry the company operates in (e.g.energy, healthcare).

 If you already know which shares you want to trade – you can use the search box.

 You now need to set up an order.

-Finally, confirm the order and Capital.com will execute your spread betting position instantly!
+Finally, confirm the order the platform will execute your spread betting position instantly.

 Before we conclude our guide – below we provide some valuable spread betting shares tips that you might want to consider implementing.

 In many cases, shares betting brokers UK allow you to trade stocks 24 hours per day.
 This means that you can spread bet outside of standard market hours.